gnilk/testrunner/README.md

 The above checks if the `testrunner` (`trun`) was invoked with `--parallel` (enabled multi-threaded module testing) and rejects the testing all together if so.
 Three can be many reasons why you would like to reject testing.
 In this specific case there are memory-arenas which will run amok unless threading is very explict.

+## Advanced functionality
+Specifying `--parallel` allows modules to execute in parallel.
+This requires your testable code to also be able to handle this.
+The execution context is the same for all tests through out the test-run.
+Thus, if you have singleton objects or any other globally defined objects used in various test-modules.
+These will be accessed in parallel.

+The testrunner itself does not provide any protection for crashes in this case.

 ## Your Code
 In your dynamic library export the test cases (following the pattern) you would like to expose.
 Compile your library and execute the runner on it.
 See `src/exshared/exshared.cpp` for details.